-Digital Payments & Fintech · Bangladesh
+Digital Payments & Fintech ยท Bangladesh

-Fintech & digital payments rules in Bangladesh (2026)
+Fintech & payments regulation in Bangladesh (2026)

 Bangladesh shaded by its digital payments & fintech status

 Bangladesh operates a clear, in-force licensing regime for digital payments and fintech under Bangladesh Bank, which issues distinct licenses for Payment Service Providers (PSPs), Payment System Operators (PSOs) and Mobile Financial Services (MFS) providers.
 This regime now rests on the Payment and Settlement Systems Act, 2024 (passed July 2024), which for the first time gives statutory footing to the previously regulation-based framework and brings non-bank providers under formal supervision.
-Some adjacent areas — notably BNPL and open-banking/payment-initiation services — remain under draft or developing rules rather than a finalized dedicated framework.
+Some adjacent areas, notably BNPL and open-banking/payment-initiation services, remain under draft or developing rules rather than a finalized dedicated framework.

 Key points